 However, our world doesn’t consist strictly of car purchases.

 My friend’s car purchases took a lot more time than our single purchase.
 During those 120 hours, I could easily be doing something more productive than saving $7.50 per hour searching for an unreliable junk car.
 I could be writing a freelance article, air sealing my home, making homemade laundry detergent, preparing a triple batch of a home cooked meal, or going clothes shopping at a thrift store.
 Any one of those activities would earn me substantially more than the $7.50 an hour I would save doing repeated car searches.

 Whenever you choose to spend time saving money in one way, you’re choosing not to spend it in another way.
 Thus, if you keep filling your time with things that earn a relatively small return, you might find that you’re excluding things that earn a much bigger return.

 We all put more value in spending our time in ways that are enjoyable to us

 For me, looking for a car is complete misery.
 I do not enjoy the process at all.
 I hate talking to people trying to sell cars, whether it’s a dealership salesperson or a guy with a car parked alongside the road.
 I’d far rather be in my kitchen making three casseroles or brewing up a batch of homemade laundry detergent.

 Other people, though, really enjoy the process and the time invested in it has an additional personal premium for them.
 They may also dislike cooking at the same time.
 If this is the case, there is a personal premium for them to invest their time beating the pavement looking for a car and then eating out for dinner – they’re still saving money and also doing something they enjoy.

-Always remember, though, that time has a real cost in the form of lost opportunities.
+Time has a real cost in the form of lost opportunities

 Edit: I misplaced a decimal in my original math, so I fixed the math example to make more sense.
 (I shouldn’t do arithmetic in the evening.)